lmacakova/weather_data_pipeline/README.md

 This repository contains my submission for assessment of  the Computer Infrastructure module.

-Target is, with bash [^1], to create a  repository with requsted structure, requested files with requested content and  set up a github action that will be downloading data to repository from web page in scheduled time as files with requsted name and requested content.
+Target is, with bash [^1], to create a  repository with requsted structure, requested files with requested content and  set up a github action that will be downloading data to repository from web page in scheduled time files with requsted name and requested content.
 Assessment is devided into two sections:

 1. **Tasks** - a series of task to create the repository